kgodden/buffon_needle/README.md

 http://mathworld.wolfram.com/CirclePointPicking.html

-The code is a bit slower than using the traditional method but seems to work well enough..
+That's wha tthis code attempts to do, it is a bit slower than using the traditional method but seems to work well enough, and now I can relax for a bit!